tldr-pages/tldr/pages/windows/assoc.md

 `assoc`

-- Print the associated filetype for a given extension (.txt):
+- Print the associated filetype for the specified extension (.txt):

 `assoc {{.txt}}`

-- Set/remove the associated filetype (txtfile) for a given extension (.txt):
+- Set/remove the associated filetype (txtfile) for the specified extension (.txt):

 `assoc {{.txt}}={{txtfile| }}`